 Ingredients:

-**As I went to make these this time around, I discovered that I did not have any evaporated milk in the pantry (d'oh!).
-A quick search on the Internet yielded that I could substitute powdered milk made at double its concentration, which is what I did and it worked perfectly!**
+**One time when I went to make these, I discovered that I did not have any evaporated milk in the pantry (d'oh!).
+A quick search on the Internet yielded that I could substitute powdered milk made at double concentration, which is what I did and it worked perfectly!**

 1. Preheat over to 350°F.